 Slavic languages can be broken into three branches: West Slavic (Czech, Slovak and Polish), South Slavic (Serbo-Croatian, Bulgarian and Macedonian) and East Slavic (Russian, Ukrainian and Belarusian).
 East Slavic languages all use the Cyrillic script.

-During the Soviet Union, Ukrainian and Belarusian were both classified as dialects of Russian.
-However, Ukrainians adamantly contest the classification as a dialect, as shown in this video.
+During the existence of the Soviet Union, Ukrainian and Belarusian were both classified as dialects of Russian.

 Belarusian is most closely related to Ukrainian, but shares 75% of mutual intelligibility with Russian.

 However, Russian is still the main language in Belarus, being spoken by over 70% of Belarusians at home.
 Nevertheless, there are some noticeable differences between Russian, Ukrainian and Belarusian which you should be able to notice.

 Check out the video below to hear some of them!

 Why Do You Need to Know About Russian Dialects?

 As with most countries and languages, you’ll find minor geographical differences in the ways people speak, but until you reach a high level of fluency, you’re unlikely to notice it.

 The most important time to consider Russian dialects is probably when you’re selecting a tutor.
 There are various platforms from which you can select a tutor.
 And one-on-one online tutoring can really take your language to the next level.
 But keep in mind where your tutor is from.